everrover/everrover/README.md

 # Hi there 👋.
 Call me _Deyol_ please

 ### 🔨 I'm currently working on
-- Building up some content on web-development and cybersecurity
+- Building up some content on web-development, DSA and distributed-systems design
-- Upskilling in cybersecurity
+- Upskilling in DSA and distributed-systems design
-- A DSA sprint consisting of x96 questions(3 of which are complete)
+- A DSA sprint consisting of x256 questions([mount-kronos](https://github.com/everrover/mount-kronos))
 ### 🌱 I'm currently learning about
-- Cybersecurity with slight focus on _major security issues in web applications_
 - Elasticsearch - building and using search indexes
+- Architectural design of Kafka
+- Database design... with focus on SQL

 ## Latest posts
 - [Mutation observer with react](https://everrover.com/articles/mutation-obs-react)